maelvls/maelvls.github.io/content/2020/you-should-write-comments/index.md

 ---
-title: You should write comments
+title: Comments are great and here is why
 description: "We often talk about avoiding unecessary comments that needlessly paraphrase what the code does.
-In this article, I gathered some thoughts about why writing comments is as important as writing the code itself."
+In this article, I gathered some thoughts about why writing comments is as important as writing the code itself, and how to refactor comments into useful comments."
 date: 2021-04-15
 url: "/you-should-write-comments"
 images: